Islam in Angola: Legal status

 The 2010 Angolan Constitution guarantees freedom of religion to all of its citizens.
 In late 2016, however, messages spread that the Angolan government had banned Islam and closed down all mosques in the country, stating that it clashed with the state's Christian values.
 The US State Department's 2013 report into global religious freedom counted 194 different religious groups that were denied legal recognition, the large majority of which were Christian organisations, and this included Islam.
 The US report does say a mosque was destroyed - including one in Luanda's Zango neighbourhood - though, while it says two mosques were shut down, 52 churches were closed in the same year.

 The government requires religious groups to petition for legal status.
 Upon recognition, these groups are allowed to build schools and places of worship.
 In order to be recognized, a group must have more than 100,000 and be present in 12 out of 18 provinces.
 The population of Muslims, however, is estimated at only 90,000.
 While the government has given legal status to 83 religious groups (all of them Christian), it has not given legal status to any Muslim groups.
 The president of the Islamic Community of Angola has criticized Angola's threshold for recognition by stating, "You need 100,000 to be recognised as a religion or officially you cannot pray".

-The US State Department reports that the government often permits non-registered groups to exist and function, but notes of instances of Angolan authorities shutting down mosques (see section below).
+The US State Department reports that the government often permits non-registered groups to exist and function, but notes instances of Angolan authorities shutting down mosques (see section below).

 In November 2013, Angolan foreign minister Georges Chikoti said that there were eight Islamic denominations in Angola, but none met the legal requirements for registration, and "so they can't practice their faith until concluding the process".
 Chikoti states that some Muslim groups had not registered their mosques officially, but did not specify which legal requirements they had not met.

 Demographics

 Historically, Angola did not have a significant Muslim population.
 During the 21st century, Angola's Muslim community has grown.
 Most Muslims in Angola are businessmen and migrants from West Africa and the Middle East, especially Lebanon.
 Very few Angolans have converted to Islam as a result of Muslim missionary activity in Angola.
 Most of these conversions occurred during the Angolan Civil War, when many Angolans fled to countries with a significant Muslim presence and came into contact with Islam there.

 Adebayo Oyebade estimates that Muslims make up 1 to 2.5 percent of Angola's population.
-The US State Department states that the estimated Muslim population is 80,000-90,000, but notes that some sources put the population size closer to 500,000., which appears to be highly unrealistic.
+The US State Department states that the estimated Muslim population is 80,000-90,000, but notes that some sources put the population size closer to 500,000, which appears to be highly unrealistic.
 Around 1% of the Muslim population of Angola adheres to Shia Islam.